User Learning and Effective Communication directly in the Workspace

 Reduce Training and User Support Costs

-Cash-strapped companies or enterprises with lean IT support teams face the pressure of training employees on SharePoint with limited resources.
+Cash-strapped companies or enterprises with lean IT support teams face the pressure of training employees on their enterprise software with limited resources.
 In some cases, they may leave it up to users to teach themselves - through web searches for text or video materials and/or third-party training sites.
 Those options require disrupting their workflow, leading to friction and disappointment.
 They may not even be training themselves on the right answers!

-Walkthroughs provided in the work context reduces the burden of training and IT support.
+Walkthroughs provided in the work context reduce the burden of training and IT support.
 There is no need for dedicated online or classroom training, which can lead to retention loss following only a few days after completion.
 Users can access a walkthrough at any time without leaving their work screen, allowing the guidance provided to “sink in” faster and more sustainably.

 Improve Policy Communication